References

 }

-In the recycle function, the Card is taken by value and can be unpacked and destroyed.
-The original scope can't use it anymore.
+In the recycle function, the Card is passed by value, transferring ownership to the function.
+This allows it to be unpacked and destroyed.

 Full Example